-Team building workshops can be powerful tools to improve working relationships, engagement, alignment and business results – in the right circumstances.
-But it’s also important to know when not to use a team intervention to try and fix a problem.
-There are three situations when team interventions are best avoided.
+In the right circumstances, team-building workshops can be powerful tools to improve working relationships, engagement, alignment, and business results.
+But it’s also essential to know when not to use a team intervention to try and fix a problem.
+There are three situations when team interventions are best avoided: